 Dr John Williamson

-I was also member of the judging panel for the Mercury Music Prize between 2004 and 2006 and, more recently, have been chair of the judging panel for the Scottish Album of the Year awards since its inception in 2012.
+I have been chair of the judging panel for the Scottish Album of the Year award since it began in 2012

 My research combines an interest in the political economy and business practices of the contemporary music industries within the wider context of the history and politics of popular music.